 A member of the citrus family, the Zanthoxylum genus includes numerous edible species of both red and green Sichuan pepper.
-The most famous red "hua jiao" was historically grown in Hanyuan County, Sichuan, but just as popular—if not more so—in Sichuan nowadays is the da hong pao species grown in Gansu and other northern China provinces.
+The most famous red hua jiao, as Sichuan pepper is called in Sichuan, was historically grown in Hanyuan County, Sichuan, but just as popular—if not more so—in Sichuan nowadays is the da hong pao species grown in Gansu and other northern China provinces.

 Da hong pao, or big red pao, is the Sichuan pepper flavor profile most of us are familiar with.
 It is warm and woodsy compared to Hanyuan's bright lemony tartness.
 It is also larger and brighter red than Hanyuan.

 This big red pao is a single-origin spice grown in the Wudu area of Gansu Province and is from the 2018 harvest.
 It is a premium product, sorted to include mostly opened seed pods and few stems and seeds, which appear in abundance in lower-quality Sichuan pepper.
-The harvested peppercorns go directly from farmer to our supplier in Chengdu for processing, and meet strict U.S. safety standards.
+The harvested peppercorns go directly from farmers to our supplier for processing, and meet strict U.S. safety standards.
+We at The Mala Market hand-package them weekly.

 Usage: Sichuan peppercorns are a "raw" spice and should be cooked before consumption.
 They should not be eaten whole unless you want a real jolt, but they are fairly easy to eat around in dishes that use them whole.
 Otherwise you can just flavor the hot oil with them and remove, or grind them into a powder.

-To grind: Sort Sichuan peppercorns and discard any stray black seeds or twigs.
+To grind: Sort Sichuan peppercorns and discard any stray black seeds, twigs or thorns.
 Toast in a dry skillet or toaster oven until pods start to smell very fragrant, but do not brown them.
 Let peppercorns cool, then grind in a spice or coffee grinder or in a mortar & pestle to your desired coarseness.
 Sift out any yellow husks that don't break down.
-Sichuan pepper powder will retain its potent flavor and numbing punch for only a few weeks.
+Sichuan pepper powder will retain its potent flavor and numbing punch for only a few weeks, so grind in small batches.

 To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Slate.